pga03/docs-first-discovery/src/documents/keyboardInputTTS.md

 provided as a base grade to another component.
 It also relies on the availability of a component with the [`fluid.textToSpeech`](http://docs.fluidproject.org/infusion/development/TextToSpeechAPI.html) grade within the component hierarchy to do the actual speaking.

-## Adding a Keyboard Input - Text to Speech to a Component/Grade
+## Adding a Keyboard Input - Text-to-Speech to a Component/Grade

-To mixin the Keyboard Input - Text to Speech into the [Keyboard Input](keyboardInput.md), supply it as a `gradeNames` option:
+To mixin the Keyboard Input - Text-to-Speech into the [Keyboard Input](keyboardInput.md), supply it as a `gradeNames` option:
 ```javascript
 keyboardInput: {
     type: "gpii.firstDiscovery.keyboardInput",